michaelnguy/19hz.Scraper/README.md

 # 19hz.Scraper
-A Python-based web scraper that pulls event data from 19hz.info and outputs a beauftified JSON file
+A Python-based web scraper that pulls event data from 19hz.info and outputs a beautified JSON file

 ## Fields
 19hz.Scraper returns the following fields: